FrancesCoronel/personal-website-v3/_posts/2015-02-11-itunes-music-february-2015.md

 change**](https://www.ted.com/talks/dan_gilbert_you_are_always_changing "Dan Gilbert").

-As a general rule with my albums, if an artist has less than 5 songs in my library, all the songs from that artist are put into a **“Random”** album, which means they’re bunched up with a whole lot of other songs that fall into a particular genre.
+As a general rule with my albums, if an artist has less than 5 songs in my library, all the songs from that artist are put into a **"Random"** album, which means they’re bunched up with a whole lot of other songs that fall into a particular genre.
 Because of this ‘rule’, I only have 30 albums but 621 songs, most albums being the ‘Random’ ones.